asaakyan/covidfact/README.md

 # COVID-Fact

-This repository contains data and code for the paper COVID-Fact: Fact Extraction and Verification of Real-World Claims on COVID-19 Pandemic by Arkadiy Saakyan, Tuhin Chakrabarty, and Smaranda Muresan.
+This repository contains data and code for our ACL 2021 paper

+                  COVID-Fact: Fact Extraction and Verification of Real-World Claims on COVID-19 Pandemic Arkadiy Saakyan, Tuhin Chakrabarty, and Smaranda Muresan.

 The full dataset is contained in the file COVIDFACT_dataset.jsonl.
 Every line is a dictionary with the following the format below: